Pritam252/calculator-app-tkinter/README.md

 ![screenshot](calculatorapp.png)

 ## How to run.
-Execute the src/main.py file using Python. or execute the min.py file (which is a single file).
+Execute the all.py file using Python. or execute the min.py file (which is the de-prettyfied code).

 ## Dependencies.
 Make sure to install tkinter before running this script.